Jackpison/Dbot/README.md

 - if you are having price update problem again disable all kinds of ad blocker or better remove it.
 Even if you use ublock origin disable or better remove it

-Note - Youtube instruction video will take time.
-Instructions are very simple.
-Just try it and dont wait for installation video.
-It will be coming but am saying just try with read me!
-Ive simplified instructions.

 Instructions -
 install node js from https://nodejs.org/en/download/